 Your chest feels so tight that it’s making it hard to breathe.
-Your heart is racing, and a quick check of your pulse confirms this.
+A quick check of your pulse confirms that your heart is racing.
 Your partner says “relax, it’s just your anxiety”, and that only makes you feel more agitated.
-Your body feels like it’s ready to explode, you have no idea what’s going on, and the pain is only getting worse.
-You feel terrified and powerless, and for lack of a better option you decide to go to emergency to get checked out.
+Your body feels like it’s ready to explode; you have no idea what’s going on, and the pain is only getting worse.
+You feel terrified and powerless, you decide to go to emergency to get checked out.

 If you’re anything like me you’d probably feel like slapping both doctor and partner upside the head.
 But before we run off in that direction, let’s think about those phrases: “it’s just anxiety” and “it’s all in your head”.
-I would like to unpack them and consider them in terms of what we know about the brain and the body.
+I’d like to unpack them and consider them in terms of what we know about the brain and the body.

 If anxiety kicks the sympathetic nervous system into overdrive, this can make the heart race as the inner caveman gets ready to react to the bear outside the cave that might be looking for its next meal.
 It also suppresses parasympathetic activity, leaving your gut an unhappy place.
 None of this is under conscious control, hence the term autonomic.
 The brain is capable of generating and distorting all sorts of sensory information, and it often doesn’t make us consciously aware of what it’s up to.

 What is useful, though, is to know the origin of the problem.
-If chest pain originates in the heart, that’s where treatment needs to be targeted.
+If chest pain originates in the heart, that’s where the treatment needs to be targeted.
 If the root cause of the problem is in the brain, targeting the heart is a waste of time.

-The same people who might say “it’s just anxiety” are probably also likely to write off talk therapy as a valid and important form of treatment.
+The same people who might say “it’s just anxiety” are probably also likely to write off talk therapy as a valid form of treatment.
 What’s crucial to understand here is the concept of neuroplasticity, the brain’s ability to make changes in how it functions and form new synaptic connections between neurons.
 Talk therapies, in particular cognitive behavioural therapy, have been shown to bring about neuroplastic changes in the brain, meaning new connections can be formed that bypass the old circuits that triggered physical symptoms of anxiety.